telerik/kendo-ui-core/CONTRIBUTING.md

 See [Github's documentation for pull requests](https://help.github.com/articles/using-pull-requests).

-Pull requests are the preferred way to contribute to Kendo Ui Core.
+Pull requests are the preferred way to contribute to Kendo UI Core.
 Any time you can send us a pull request with the changes that you want, we will have an easier time seeing what you are trying to do.
 But a pull request in itself is not usually sufficient.
 There needs to be some context and purpose with it, and it should be done against specific branch.

 ### Provide A Meaningful Description

 It is very important to provide a meaningful description with your pull requests that alter any code.
-A good format for these descriptions will include three things:
+A good format for these descriptions will include:

 1. Why: The problem you are facing (in as much detail as is necessary to describe the problem to someone who doesn't know anything about the system you're building)